Discover how to improve your credit score

 - Tip #2: Keep the contact information for credit bureaus handy.

-- Tip #3: Develop an action plan for dealing with your credit score.
+- Tip #3: Develop an action plan to manage your credit score.

 - Tip #4: Pay your bills on time.